chaidhat/compiler/README.md

 ./mcc -h
 ```
 doing `make all` will auto build, self-run an test program and clean the directory.
-## Minimal-C
+## Minimalistic-C
 "*C is too powerful*" - no one ever.\
-Minimal-C (Min-C) is my take on a ultra-simplified, derated version of the C Programming language.\
+Minimalisitic-C (Min-C) is my take on a ultra-simplified, derated version of the C Programming language.\
 Mainly made because I neither got the skill or patience to fully follow the C ISOs to call it a 'C Compiler'.
 \